Nolanoreo/Winter-Project-group-A-/README.md

 # Winter-Project-group-A-

-A virtual pet in the theme of the clash royale game
-A clash royale pet game teary eyes emoji
-📌 1.
-Project Title
+1. Project Title
-Give your project a short, creative name.
- Example: Build-a-World: Virtual Life Simulator
+Clash-Pets

 📝 2.
 Project Description
 Write a few sentences describing what your program does.
  Include:
-The goal of the program
+A virtual pet in the theme of the clash royale game in which you can make your pet sleep, attack, run, and do nothing.
+These attributes will be able to let you bond with your pet, just like a tamagotchi!
+What makes our program unique is because we offer a randomized pet experience in which if they dont like thier pet they can reroll for a chance at a rarer or better pet!
+These pets include the Dart Goblin :50% the Hog rider

 What users can expect when they run it